lucanovello/starter-express-prisma-jwt/README.md

 Note: Example values are placeholders only.
 URLs use reserved domains and IP ranges (e.g., example.com, 203.0.113.0/24).
 No real credentials are stored in git.

 ## Run in Docker (prod-like)

+Bare metal or PaaS without the Docker entrypoint?
+Use `npm run start:prod` to mirror container boot: it builds the app, runs `prisma migrate deploy` against `DATABASE_URL`, then starts `node dist/index.js`.
+If your platform applies migrations separately, use `npm run start:runtime` to skip the migrate step.

 ```bash
 docker build -t starter-api .